Shuts down one or more instances. This operation is idempotent; if you terminate an instance more than once, each call succeeds.

 You can stop, start, and terminate EBS-backed instances.
 You can only terminate instance

-For example, when you stop an instance, the root device and any other devices attached to the
+it.
+For example, when you stop an instance, the root device and any other devices

-instance persist.
-When you terminate an instance, any attached EBS volumes with the
+attached to the instance persist.
+When you terminate an instance, any attached EBS

-automatically deleted.
-For more information about the differences between stopping and
+true are automatically deleted.
+For more information about the differences

 Lifecycle in the Amazon Elastic Compute Cloud User Guide.